remla25-team15/operation/README.md

 - The deployment mounts the ConfigMap and uses a provisioning config (`provisioning-configMap.yml`) so Grafana loads dashboards from the correct path.
 - When you deploy the Helm chart (e.g., with `./scripts/run-all.sh`), the dashboard appears automatically in Grafana.

-If you update the dashboard, update the JSON and redeploy the Helm chart.
+### Updating the dashboard

+To update the Grafana dashboard, replace the JSON file at `operation/helm/myapp-chart/grafana/grafana-dashboard.json` with your new or modified dashboard JSON.
+You can find dashboards on the [Grafana Dashboard Marketplace](https://grafana.com/grafana/dashboards/) or create your own using [these instructions](https://grafana.com/docs/grafana/latest/dashboards/build-dashboards/).
+After updating the JSON, redeploy the Helm chart to apply changes.
+You can use default Prometheus metrics or the [custom metrics listed above](#available-metrics).

 ---

-If you update the dashboard, regenerate both the JSON and ConfigMap files and re-apply the manifests.

 # Particulars